Yeema/Image-Filtering-and-Hybrid-Images/results/index.md

 ## Overview
 The project is related to
-> The main idea of implementing my_filter.py is doing convolution for each pixel.
+1. implement my_filter.py to do onvolution
+2. understand the mechanism of realizing "hybrid" images: high and low frequencies of images
-> Numpy provides many useful compuational functions which helps simplify my code and make it more readable.
+3. get familiar to utilize Numpy which helps simplify my code and make it more readable
+4. read instructions concerning the specification which there are many details hidden in

 ## Implementation
 1. proj1.py